top of page

 ADA and the Web: A Guide to Built-in Browser Accessibility Tools

-While web developers bear the responsibility for building ADA compliant websites, business websites should make visitors aware that modern web browsers—Chrome, Firefox, Edge, and Safari—come equipped with a suite of robust accessibility features designed to customize the browsing experience.
+While web developers bear the responsibility for building Americans with Disabilities Act compliant websites, business websites should make visitors aware that modern web browsers—Chrome, Firefox, Edge, and Safari—come equipped with a suite of robust accessibility features designed to customize the browsing experience.
 These tools are often tucked away in settings menus, and can expand the reach of any website.
-Whether a business' website visitor has a permanent disability, a temporary injury, or simply
+Whether a business' website visitor has a permanent disability, a

 ADA Lawyer: Assisting Businesses